 There are four ranks within each track and classification: instructor, assistant professor, associate professor, and professor.

 Appointment standards are defined for each track, classification, and rank.
 The Office of Faculty Affairs will determine the track and classification during the application process.
 The chair recommends for the ranks of instructor and assistant professor, and the chair and the Appointment and Promotion Committee recommend for the ranks of associate professor and professor.

-To be considered for a faculty position, you must agree to abide by the Faculty Handbook and all medical school policies, and must conduct yourself in accordance with the Code of Professional Conduct, which states professional standards and proscribed conduct, and the Educational Pledge.
+To be considered for a faculty position, you must agree to abide by the Faculty Policy Manual and all medical school policies, and must conduct yourself in accordance with the Code of Professional Conduct, which states professional standards and proscribed conduct, and the Educational Pledge.

 The faculty appointment process takes approximately four months and includes yourself, the department chair, department Appointment and Promotion Committee, medical school Appointment and Promotion Committee, associate dean for Faculty Affairs, dean, and the Board of Directors.
 Questions during the process should be directed to the department chair or program chief, or the associate dean for Faculty Affairs at 269.337.4502 or email@example.com.

 After review by the Office of Faculty Affairs, your application is forwarded to the appropriate department chair or program chief for review.
 The department chair or program chief will contact you to further discuss your interests and explore the ways that you want to be engaged with the medical school.

 To begin the faculty appointment process, you must complete the Application for Faculty Appointment.
 The new online application tool will require that you create a log-in, which will allow you to check on your application’s progress at any point in the approval process.
 Please reach out to us at firstname.lastname@example.org if you experience any issues or difficulties with the new online system.